-Many people in Los Angeles rely on the social security program after they retire from their jobs.
+Many people in Los Angeles rely on the social security program after retiring from their jobs.
 The social security system can also provide you with compensation if you are disabled and unable to work in the state.
 You may qualify for Social Security Disability Insurance (SSDI) benefits in this situation.

 It can be challenging to file for SSDI benefits on your own.
 You can get legal guidance during each step of the process by contacting the Los Angeles personal injury lawyers at the Simmrin Law Group.
 Our social security disability lawyers in Los Angeles know what it takes to handle your claim.

 You May Qualify for SSDI Benefits in California

 You can only receive SSDI benefits in California if you meet certain standards set forth by the SSDI program.
 Generally, you may be able to obtain benefits through SSDI if you: